-Over time, though, there are a number of warning signs that can happen, such as:
+As colorectal cancer progresses, there are a number of symptoms or warning signs that can happen, such as:

 I feel fine.
 Why not wait for these symptoms to develop, rather than have a colonoscopy?

-If you are having any of the above symptoms, especially if you are at risk of colorectal cancer, call your gastroenterologist or primary-care physician right away.
+If you are having any of the above symptoms, call your gastroenterologist or primary care physician right away.
 He or she will ask questions about your symptoms and figure out the best diagnostic test for you.

-You are at normal risk for colorectal cancer if you are age 50 or older and have none of these risk factors:
+You are considered average risk for colorectal cancer if you are age 50 or older and have none of these risk factors:

 Talk to your doctor about your risk factors and when it is best to start screening.

 There are many choices of tests to get screened for colorectal cancer (CRC).

 Visit colorectal cancer screening options to learn more.
 Talk to your primary care provider or gastroenterologist to find out which test is best for you.

 Be open and honest about symptoms, concerns and questions.
 Remember, colorectal cancer screening has been demonstrated to be lifesaving.

 No butts about it: Get screened!